bedrocklinux/bedrocklinux-website/markdown/1.0beta1/install.md

 avoid these.
 Try to use an older gcc for the time being, such as from Ubuntu Raring or the `gcc47` package in Arch's AUR.**

+**There have been reports of issues with hardened gcc toolchains, try with a "normal" one instead**

 **If you are using a distro/release such as Arch which has gcc-4.7 available but not as the "main" gcc, try setting the following environmental variables before running any `bedrocklinux-installer` commands:**